themeteorchef/writing-a-package/writing-a-package.md

 });
 ```

-What the fudge is this?
+[What the fudge is this](http://media.giphy.com/media/pz904hDqFJv1u/giphy.gif)?
 Notice that for this test, instead of using `Tinytest.add()` we're using `Tinytest.addAsync()`.
 What's up with that?
 This is just another variation of a Tinytest that we can write that allows us to test code that's asynchronous or non-blocking.
 One of the features of our package is that it publishes a set of "allowed" food groups to the client.

 In order to verify that our publication and subscription are working on the client, we need to use an async test because our subscription loads _asynchronously_.
 This means we need to "wait" until our subscription is ready before performing our test.
 Confused?
-Dont' worry, I was (am) too.
+Don't worry, I was (am) too.
 It's not the clearest concept.
 Let's step through it.

 First, notice that in our test's callback function, we've added an additional argument `next` that points to a function telling Tinytest to "continue" when it's called.
 Next, we make a call to `Meteor.subscribe('foodGroups')` the publication we've defined in our package.
 Lastly, we pass a callback function (also known as the "on ready" event) to our subscription.